by Jack Penland

 Imagine leaving the crowded city behind and relishing the freedom of having the opportunity and time to focus on yourself.
 Imagine small classes taught by top artists who are also attracted to Whidbey and Camano Islands for the small-town charm and natural beauty.

-Well, stop imagining, because we have a list of seven such schools that can turn your time off into time well-spent.
+Well, stop imagining because we have a list of several such schools that can turn your time off into time well spent.

 The Pacific Northwest Art School

-Escape from the Daily Grind on Rural Whidbey Island
+Escape from the Daily Grind by visiting Rural Whidbey Island

 Are you in need of a weekend getaway, a week-long escape, or a few days to remember that not everything moves at the speed of light?
 Then it’s time to explore our lodging and make some plans!